SonniesEdge/sonniesedge-jekyll-site/README.md

 # sonniesedge-jekyll-site

 Hey, it's my site.
 If you want to install it, then, you know, go ahead.
+It's pretty simple.

 ## Prerequisities
 - Ruby